 Eventually, as more merchants come on board, more features may become available.

-What’s the difference between GCash Partner Outlets and GCash Payments acceptance?
+What’s the difference between GCash Pera Outlets and GCash Payments acceptance?

-GCash Partner Outlets are for existing stores providing GCash services to users.
-Usually, it is the sari-sari stores that become GCash Partner Outlets.
-If you are a GCash Partner Outlet, you can also accept GCash QR Payments.
+GCash Pera Outlets are for existing stores providing GCash services to users.
+Usually, it is the sari-sari stores that become GCash Pera Outlets.
+If you are a GCash Pera Outlet, you can also accept GCash QR Payments.

-How do I become a GCash Partner Outlet?
+How do I become a GCash Pera Outlet?

 Everything you need is right in the GCash app, go to GLife and search for GCash PO.
-Once inside, you can then apply your store as a partner outlet.
+Once inside, you can then apply your store as a Pera Outlet.